vapanpa/mlds490-reinforcementlearning/HW4/README.md

 ### 3. Verify Data Files

 Ensure `train_data.npy` and `test_data.npy` are located in the `data/` subdirectory.
 The dataset should be in the federated format with client dictionaries containing `images` and `labels` keys.

+## Dataset Construction

+The notebook automatically constructs the required dataset files from the federated format:

+1. **Extracts** images and labels from all clients in the federated data
+2. **Filters** to keep only digit classes (0-9)
+3. **Saves** the processed data as:
+   - `data/train_X.npy` - Training input features
+   - `data/train_y.npy` - Training labels
+   - `data/test_X.npy` - Test input features
+   - `data/test_y.npy` - Test labels

+These files are generated when you run the first data preparation cell in the notebook.

 ## Running the Notebook